- Views 1382

 Why I Found It Necessary to Do The Pre-hCG Diet

-I have discovered this is rather important for me to do, because my first round of hCG, I experienced some pretty serious sugar withdrawals about 10 days into being on hCG.
+I have discovered this is rather important for me to do, because my first round of the protocol, I experienced some pretty serious sugar withdrawals about 10 days into being on the protocol.
 The cravings and symptoms of withdrawal were so bad that I felt pretty desperate and it was quite iffy as to whether I would give up or stick to the diet.
 I remember being curled up in a fetal position in the dark on my bed just hoping that the horrible feelings would pass.

 As you all know, on hCG the diet is very strict, the amount of food allotted is very tiny, and there is really no leeway there- nowhere you can go for comfort as far as eating goes, so when I started experiencing these withdrawals it was very very difficult to cope with and I was quite close to giving in and giving up.
 The fact that I did manage to stay true to the diet was very chancy- meaning if it happened over again, it’s very possible I would have failed.

 In my research I discovered the importance of high fats along with low carb.
-So that is why now before every round, I spend 7-10 days eating this way, clearing the carbs from my system, the cravings go away in a mostly painless way, and by the time I’m ready to start a round of hCG, I am feeling good and don’t experience those horrible withdrawal symptoms on hCG.
+So that is why now before every round, I spend 7-10 days eating this way, clearing the carbs from my system, the cravings go away in a mostly painless way, and by the time I’m ready to start a round of this weight loss protocol, I am feeling good and don’t experience those horrible withdrawal symptoms on hCG.

-There are a lot more options for getting through withdrawals while off hCG rather than while on it.
-Trust me on this one- you want to be feeling as good as humanely possibly while on Human Chorionic Gonadotropin (hCG).
+There are a lot more options for getting through withdrawals while off the diet rather than while on it.
+Trust me on this one- you want to be feeling as good as humanely possibly while on Human Chorionic Gonadotropin.